-Topic area: Science communication

-Format: Online or in-house workshop
+Topic area:Science communicationFormat:Online or in-house workshop

 Workload: 3-4 webinars of 2-2.5 h each = 2 workshop days

-Trainer: Karin Bodewits or Philipp Gramlich
+Trainer: Philipp Gramlich, Karin Bodewits or Marloes ten Kate

-Target group: PhD students and postdocs

-The Corona crisis has changed how scientists communicate online and offline.
-Many conferences, seminars, lectures, and job interviews can now happen online or offline.
-How can you give a compelling presentation online and offline?
-Can you understand the feedback you get from your audience, be convincing, and leave a good impression- in any setting?
-How can you handle stage fright in front of an audience- or 'just' a webcam?
+The Corona crisis is changing the way scientists communicate, both online and offline.
+With more people working remotely (and having physical distance regulations not every meeting room allows for), video conferencing is here to stay.
+Hence, many conferences, seminars, lectures and job interviews will continue to happen online, but some will be face-to-face.
+How can you give an effective presentation online and how to do it offline?
+How to get feedback from your audience, be convincing and leave a good impression- in any kind of setting?
+How to handle stage fright in front of an audience- or 'just' a webcam!

-This workshop provides key skills and solutions to make you an effective and engaging presenter and participant in various settings.
+This workshop provides key skills and solutions to make you an effective and engaging presenter and participant in all kinds of settings.